 From its founding, Heidelberg University has believed in the dignity of the individual, and it is an affirmative action, equal opportunity institution.
-Heidelberg does not discriminate on the basis of race, color, national and ethnic origin, religion, age, political affiliation, socioeconomic status, gender, sexual orientation or disability in the administration of its admission policies, educational policies and programs, financial aid programs, employment practices, and athletic and other university-administered programs and activities.
+Heidelberg does not discriminate on the basis of race, color, sex, gender, gender identity, sexual orientation, religion, national origin, age, or disability in the administration of its admission policies, educational policies and programs, financial aid programs, employment practices and athletic and other school-administered programs and activities.